UglyWillDuckling/diamond-mine/Emerald/emerald/work/tickets/FEAT/QSL listing/archive/spike - qsl project.md

 ## Context

-We need to find out how the [[listing]] is used on the page in order to be able to add a new type of listing for the [[Se Loger]] website.
+We need to find out how the [[Listing]] is used on the page in order to be able to add a new type of listing for the [[Se Loger]] website.

 ## Requirements